jwalton/thedreaming.org/_posts/2019-03-27-eslint-with-typescript.md

 ---
-title: "Use eslint with Typescript today"
+title: "Use eslint with Typescript, today!"
 tags:
 - javascript
 - typescript